probe-lab/hermes/README.md

 COMMANDS:
-   eth, ethereum  Listen to gossipsub topics of the Ethereum network fil, filecoin  Listen to gossipsub topics of the Filecoin network benchmark      performs the given set of benchmarks for the hermes internals help, h        Shows a list of commands or help for one command
+   eth, ethereum  Listen to gossipsub topics of the Ethereum network fil, filecoin  Listen to gossipsub topics of the Filecoin network op, optimism   Listen to gossipsub topics of any OPStack-based network benchmark      performs the given set of benchmarks for the hermes internals help, h        Shows a list of commands or help for one command